Curriculum Enrichment at QPCS

-The Career Academy is a programme that will run alongside your advanced courses.
+Career Ready is a programme that will run alongside your advanced courses.
 It includes Wednesday afternoon classes in employability skills, guru lectures and educational visits.
 This is complemented by ‘real business experience’ including a six-week paid internship and one-to-one mentoring which will enhance your higher education and career prospects.
-The Career Academy offers a once-in-a-lifetime opportunity to have a big name company on your CV and UCAS form.
+Career Ready offers a once-in-a-lifetime opportunity to have a big name company on your CV and UCAS form.

-Up to 15 students can be in the Academy at QPCS.
+Up to 15 students can be in the programme at QPCS.
 Successful applicants will meet the following criteria:

 An excellent attendance, punctuality and work record

 Ability to undertake a paid internship in London for the last 2 weeks of the summer term AND the first 4 weeks of the summer holiday (with no exceptions)

 Readiness to engage fully in the “Partners in Business” programme; academy students are allocated a mentor from the business world who they will meet with regularly.

-How do students get onto the Career Academy programme?
+How do students get onto the Career Ready programme?

 Students will need to apply to the programme as if they are applying for a real job.
 They will need to fill in an application form and will then be interviewed in Central London.

 Contact: Jayne Llewelyn

-Comments from recent Career Academy interns and their employers:
+Comments from recent Career Ready interns and their employers:

 “I was really proud of seeing the work I did being used by everyone in my department”